Like an Advent calendar loaded with sugary treats, the days leading up to Christmas in Portland hold an abundance of sweet memories.

 High above the city, the historic Pittock Mansion creates an equally enchanting scene.
-For the 2014 exhibition, “Christmas Past, Present and Future,” more than 80 artisans and craftspeople fill the mansion’s 16 rooms with a breathtaking display of lights, trees and decorations.
+Each December, the mansion’s 16 rooms are filled with a breathtaking display of lights, trees and decorations revolving around a chosen theme.

 Nearby, the Oregon Zoo provides a dazzling display of twinkling cheer with its ZooLights display, featuring more than a million colored bulbs.
 (See a full list of holiday light displays, including the Portland International Raceway.)